MSc, PhD - Senior Lecturer (Physiology)

 Areas of Interest

-Neuroendocrinology, human stress response, affective disorders, gene x environment interactions in development, mother-infant bonding, HPA-axis, diabetes.
+Neuroendocrinology, human stress response, affective disorders, physical and psychological interventions for mental health, gene x environment interactions in development, mother-infant bonding, HPA-axis, diabetes.

 Dr Taylor’s research arises from her work on the neuroendocrinology of affective disorders.
-She has a special interest in the genetic, epigenetic and environmental factors that contribute to human stress response and mental health.
-Current projects include: The role of exercise in the management of ADHD symptoms in children.
-The glucocorticoid receptor polymorphism and epigenetics of high and low stress responders.
-The effects of perinatal stress exposure on child HPA-axis function and neurodevelopment.
-Effectiveness of non-pharmacological interventions for stress management.
+She has a special interest in factors affecting the human stress response and how this impacts physical and mental health.
+Current projects include: Exploring the facilitators and barriers to exercise referral schemes for those at high risk of, or diagnosis of cardiovascular disease.
+The role of exercise in the management of ADHD symptoms in children.
+The effects of perinatal stress exposure on HPA-axis function and neurodevelopment.
+Effectiveness of novel psychological interventions for stress management.

 View/download Alyx Taylor's research in the AECC University College Research Repository.